Vyral/base-template/_posts/2018-11-20-why-are-the-holidays-a-great-time-to-get-your-home-sold.md

 **8. Buyers who are being relocated are on the market now**.
 To capture this group of buyers who are starting a new job in a new city, you have to be on the market now.

 **9. You have the option to restrict showings**.
 You don’t have to show your home on Christmas or New Years.
-You can restrict showings during this time, allowing you to enjoy your holidays.&nbsp;
+You can restrict showings during this time, allowing you to enjoy your holidays.

 **10. You can list with a higher sale price**.
 With fewer properties on the market, you can increase your price because of the limited inventory.
 You can also delay your closing until after the holidays.